 One Day For New Yorkers: 364 Day Campaign

-IDP launched the One Day for New Yorkers: 364-Day Campaign with the Cardozo Law School Immigration Justice Clinic in 2015 to amend New York Penal Law to reduce the maximum prison sentence for New York misdemeanor offenses by one day (from 365 days to 364 days).
+In 2015, IDP launched the One Day for New Yorkers campaign with the Cardozo Law School Immigration Justice Clinic.
+The bill reduces the maximum prison sentence for New York misdemeanor offenses by just one day (from 365 days to 364 days).
 With this amendment, New York would join other states that have recently taken such a step to protect immigrant state residents from deportation for minor offenses.

 To learn more, contact 1Day4NY[at]@immdefense[dot]org